IntersectMBO/plutus/README.md

 functions, which will be added when consensus is reached on which are desired.

 - Indent/whitespace parsing
-- Primitive types and built-in functions needs consensus from Serokell team
 - instances: Binary, Eq, Show, NFData for Core.Term and Core.Program
 - Probably: elaborate all the type signatures for declared names first, so that mutually recursive functions can be defined